Baja California > Tijuana

 Meet your CTH host on the US side + cross together to the Mexican side

 3 street food stops

 2 craft brewery visits (1 pint at each stop)

 1 special tasting at a traditional market + free time

 Round trip transportation

 THE RENDEZVOUS POINT

-We meet on the US side of the border, in front of the McDonalds at the San Ysidro Trolley station.
-We walk into Tijuana as a group, pass through Mexican customs, then meet our private transportation on the other side.
-Once aboard, we welcome everyone w/ a mezcal tasting sourced directly to CTH from distillers in Guerrero, Mexico.
+Your CTH Host will meet you on the US side of the border, in front of the McDonalds at the San Ysidro Trolley station.
+We will walk into Tijuana as a group, and guide you through Mexican customs, then meet our private transportation on the other side.
+Once aboard, we welcome everyone w/ a agave spirit tasting.

 EAT.
 DRINK.
 REPEAT.

 Over the course of the afternoon, our roving supper club will visit our favorite places in Tijuana’s booming curbside culinary scene, eating our way through the best of the city’s famed street food.
 We’ll wash it all down with craft beer at the very best micro + nano breweries in the city.